How to Use a Six-Stick Mixing Tool: Step-by-Step Guide for Perfect Spice Blends

 Design Features

-• Grip Style: Look for tools with rounded handles for comfort during extended use.
+• Grip Style: Choose rounded handles for comfort during extended use.

-• Tying Method: Traditionally tied with cotton or natural twine — avoid plastic-coated ties which may melt near heat.
+• Tying Method: Natural cotton or twine only—avoid plastic-coated ties that melt near heat.

 Various types of six-stick bundles made from bamboo, olive wood, and teak